nathomkar799/School-/README.md

 # School-
-A website to be used by shool.
+A website to be used by school.